coltonbooth/CoreChainDB/k8s/nginx-https-web-proxy/README.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-## Deploying the BigchainDB Web Proxy on a Kubernetes Cluster
+## Deploying the corechaindb Web Proxy on a Kubernetes Cluster

 ### Configure the Web Proxy